 St. Peter’s Basilica in the Vatican City is the largest church in the world and one of the most important pilgrimage sites in Christianity.
 Due to its religious, historical, and architectural importance, millions of people from all over the globe visit St. Peter’s Basilica every year.
 However, a large number of them face difficulties in entering the Basilica primarily due to their attire.

-Since Vatican City is a holy destination, all of its landmarks, including St. Peter’s Basilica, follow a strict dress code.
+Since Vatican City is a holy destination, all of its landmarks, including St. Peter’s Basilica, follow a strict dress code for St Peter's basilica.
 All visitors, including men, women, and children, need to be dressed appropriately to gain access to the Vatican attractions.
 As a symbol of respect for the holy shrine, both men and women must cover their knees and shoulders at St. Peter's Basilica.
-If you fail to comply with the dress code of St. Peter's Basilica, you may be turned away from the entrance.
+If you fail to comply with the dress code for St. Peter's Basilica, you may be turned away from the entrance.

 Since the establishment of St. Peter's Basilica, the Vatican City has been considered one of the holiest sites in Christianity.
 It serves as the principal residence of the Pope and the headquarters of the Roman Catholic Church.
 As a result, Vatican City is an independent religious country with rigid norms governing correct human conduct, including clothing.
 Like any other holy city, it promotes modest skin-covering clothes.
 Locals and visitors are urged to dress appropriately, avoiding shorts and miniskirts in favour of long pants or long-sleeved shirts.
 These laws apply not only to St. Peter's Basilica but also to all of the city's major monuments.

-The dress code at St. Peter’s Basilica is very strict.
+The St. Peter's Basilica dress code is very strict.
 If visitors fail to adhere to it, the guards may even restrict them entry to the cathedral.
 Hence, it is best to dress appropriately beforehand to avoid any such inconveniences.
 In case you forget to bring modest clothing, you may shop for plastic cloaks available around the centre to cover your legs and shoulders.